-The Asus Q537FD is a speedy, 4K touchscreen laptop that’s ideal for some low-resolution gaming.
-Running a 10th Gen Intel i7-10510U processor (1.8 GHz and 4.9 GHz), and NVIDIA GeForce GTX 1050 graphics, it certainly offers a lot in terms of performance.
+The Asus ROG Flow X13 is a speedy, 4K touchscreen laptop that’s ideal for some medium-resolution gaming.
+Running an 8-Core AMD Ryzen 9 5900HS processor (3 GHz up to 4.6 GHz), and NVidia GeForce GTX 3050 Ti graphics, it certainly offers a lot in terms of performance.

-Due to being a 2 in 1 laptop, the 15.6” display can rotate a full 360° – preferential for a variety of different situations.
-Whether you’re gaming or not, the touchscreen feels snappy and responsive.
+Due to being a 2 in 1 laptop, the 13.4″ display can fold 360 degrees – preferential for a variety of different situations.
+Whether you’re gaming or not, the 120 Hz touchscreen feels snappy and responsive.
 To help save some battery power, this is lit by an energy-efficient LED backlight.

-The Q537FD comes with 16GB of DDR3 RAM and a 1TB solid-state drive.
+The Flow X13 comes with 16GB of DDR3 RAM and a 1TB solid-state drive.
 The SSD acts as the main storage system, accelerating any installed games or programs.
 Compared to traditional HDDs, load times will increase and gaming performance will jump with this approach.

 Connectivity won’t be a problem with this laptop either.
 The Intel 802.11ac Wi-Fi card is very stable, which is great for those who plan to play online.
 Additionally, it features Bluetooth protocols so you’ll be able to connect to your favorite gaming accessories with ease.

-The HDMI out port on the GTX 1050 graphics card makes it super simple to hook this laptop up to a traditional gaming monitor.
+The HDMI out port on the RTX 3050 Ti graphics card makes it super simple to hook this laptop up to a traditional gaming monitor.
 You’ll be glad to know it can support large monitors without a lot of input lag and will allow you to extend your screen across multiple monitors, too.

 Lenovo have earned a reputation for producing high-quality touchscreen devices, and the Yoga C940 is no exception.
 Powered by a 9th generation Intel Core i7 CPU running at 2.6 GHz and NVIDIA GeForce GTX 1650 graphics, it offers great low-res gaming performance too.